facjure/poetroid-prototype/README.md

 # Discover Poetry Together

-Thousands of poems in the public domain live buried in websites.
+Thousands of poems live buried in websites.
 Hundreds of literary magazines archive thousands more that go undiscovered.
 Humans, even machines, can't search them in a central library.

 Let's build one.